waepoints/waepointstandards-documentation/outline.md

 ### Consent System Commands

-I consent…, Opt in to…, Opt out of….
+I agree, and consent…, Opt in to…, Opt out of….

 ### Connection System Commands

 Connect to…, Connect to… with a/the message…, ...Hangup.../…Hangs up…/...Hung up…, Join…, …Left…/…Leaves…/…Leave…, …Listen for incoming connection/joining requests...

-### Transportation System Commands

-I’m going home/I’m goin’ home/I’m going to my home/I’m goin’ to my home…, Going/goin’ To...

 ### Utility System Commands